top of page

 The Power of the Holy Eucharist - that is the symbol of Louisiana, The Modern Delta of Louisiana - a land created by the Holy Spirit TO MANIFEST THE POWER OF THE HOLY EUCHARIST!

 Approximately one hundred years ago, William was born, baptized and anointed for that revival!
-But because that movement of the Holy Spirit was not allowed to be rooted and practiced where he was born, "a black Catholic man on a mission", was "denied" that right!
+But because that movement of the Holy Spirit was not allowed to be rooted and practiced where he was born, "a black Catholic man on a unique mission", was "denied" that right!

 There is always redemption, forgiveness and riches in the powerful Most Precious Blood of Jesus Christ (Eph.
 1:7.)